nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Reason: Introduce a scheduling feature within the unpaid command to set future unpaid statuses for individuals.
 This would be beneficial for scenarios where payments should automatically lapse after a set period.

 Idea: Add a scheduling mechanism within the command execution to mark individuals as unpaid after a specified future date or duration.

+### Find using multiple keywords

+Reason: To create a more sophisticated find feature for the best results.
+This enhancement allows users to get more specific results tailored to their criteria.

+Idea: Modify the NameContainsKeywordPredicate and SubjectContainsKeywordPredicate to accept multiple word inputs (e.g. "find n/Alex Yeoh sb/Maths Chemistry).